IamGatsu/WZtracker/README.md

 for the implentation in OBS Studio.

 Installation:
-1. Unzip to the ZIP to your desired Location
+1. Unzip the ZIP to your desired Location
 2. Right Click to Send a Shortcut of wztracker.exe to your Desktop

 Usage: